thudragonlab/bgp-analysis/README.md

-# About bgp analysis
+# About bgp-analysis

-bgp analysis collects daily RIB files from all RIPE RIS, RouteViews and cgtf collectors and performs various approaches to get different types of statistics.
+The bgp-analysis module of BGPWatch collects daily RIB files from all RIPE RIS, RouteViews and cgtf collectors and performs various approaches to get different types of statistics.

 ## Data Storing